kammitama5/kammitama5.github.io/_posts/2017-5-10-Wednesday-May-10th.md

 ## Aside

+  *At the end of the day..what does it matter?
+Just keep doing it...*

 - Last night, got home around midnight.
   I was disappointed in myself because we had a C++ assignment in class, and I am just not a fast coder and I hate these kinds of things in class.